rkleyner/PGM-WES-Pipeline/README.md

 ## Variant Calling Pipeline

 The OTG-snpcaller pipeline, developed by Zhu et al. was rewritten to be optimized for use.
-The original program as recieived from the authors, as well as the scripts used in analysis, can be found in this repository.
+The original program as recieived from the authors, as well as only the scripts used in analysis, can be found in the main and Variant_Calling directories respectively.

 Citation: Zhu P, He L, Li Y, Huang W, Xi F, et al. (2015) Correction: OTG-snpcaller: An Optimized Pipeline Based on TMAP and GATK for SNP Calling from Ion Torrent Data.
 PLoS ONE 10(9): e0138824. doi: 10.1371/journal.pone.0138824